TanzirR/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 2. **Recursive Character Text Splitting**: Within each logical segment, `RecursiveCharacterTextSplitter` is used.

-   - **Separators Priority**: We defined a hierarchy of separators: `["।", ".", "!", "?", "\n\n", "\n", "—", ",", " ", ""]`.
+   - **Separators Priority**: Defined a hierarchy of separators: `["।", ".", "!", "?", "\n\n", "\n", "—", ",", " ", ""]`.
 This prioritizes splitting by sentence-ending punctuation, then paragraph breaks, then line breaks, and finally individual characters as a last resort.
 This is crucial for maintaining semantic coherence by trying to keep sentences and paragraphs intact.
    - **Character Limit & Overlap**: `chunk_size` (e.g., 700 characters) and `chunk_overlap` (e.g., 200 characters) are used to control the size of the chunks and ensure context continuity between them.

 3. **Post-processing**: A final step merges very small chunks (e.g., < 50 characters) with adjacent chunks to prevent fragmented context, and re-chunks excessively large chunks (e.g., > 1800 characters) to adhere to size limits.